ekhurtado/I4_0_SMIA/README.md

 The repository of the I4.0 SMIA project is structured as follows:

-- [additional_tools](https://github.com/ekhurtado/Component_I4_0/tree/main/additional_tools): additional tools developed related to the I4.0 SMIA (i.e. a SPADE agent with a graphical interface that allows sending FIPA-ACL messages in a user-friendly way).
+- [additional_tools](https://github.com/ekhurtado/I4_0_SMIA/tree/main/additional_tools): additional tools developed related to the I4.0 SMIA (i.e. a SPADE agent with a graphical interface that allows sending FIPA-ACL messages in a user-friendly way).
-- [deploy](https://github.com/ekhurtado/Component_I4_0/tree/main/deploy): all the necessary resources for the deployment of the solution.
+- [deploy](https://github.com/ekhurtado/I4_0_SMIA/tree/main/deploy): all the necessary resources for the deployment of the solution.
 As the execution platform is Kubernetes, these files are in YAML format.
-- [src](https://github.com/ekhurtado/Component_I4_0/tree/main/src): the entire source code of the I4.0 SMIA.
-It is divided into two main subfolders:
+- [src](https://github.com/ekhurtado/I4_0_SMIA/tree/main/src): the entire source code of the I4.0 SMIA.
-  - [AAS_Cores](https://github.com/ekhurtado/Component_I4_0/tree/main/src/AAS_Cores): the code developed for the AAS Cores of the different use cases.
+  - [smia](https://github.com/ekhurtado/I4_0_SMIA/tree/main/src/smia): the main Python package for the entire source code of the I4.0 SMIA.
-  - [AAS_Manager](https://github.com/ekhurtado/Component_I4_0/tree/main/src/AAS_Manager): the source code for the standardized AAS Manager.

 ## Usage